 open/close all folders

-- Hikaru in Magic Knight Rayearth was given a precise height of five feet (1m50).
+- Hikaru in Magic Knight Rayearth was given a precise height of 1.5m (five feet).
 Presumably other characters are roughly equated with her, though because of the art style many of the taller characters seem to be unusually tall applying this across the board — she's about waist height to her potential boyfriend.

 - Averted in Blame!, where the author studied architecture for years before creating his manga, and is famous for taking incredible pains to make everything to scale.